-- 1. The Council shall consist of six individuals: - The President of the Society - The Director of the Congress - The First Vice-President - The Secretary General - The Second Vice-President - The Treasurer - The Council shall conduct the affairs of the Society in the interval between meetings of the General Assembly in accordance with the Statutes and Bylaws and with the decisions and directives of the General Assembly and of Congress. - 3.
-The Council shall be answerable to the General Assembly for management of Society affairs and shall guide the conduct of the General Assembly. - 4.
-The Council shall assist the President to coordinate and guide the activities of the Technical Commissions. - Between meetings of the General Assembly the Council may consult Members by correspondence or otherwise. - 6.
+- 1. The Council shall consist of six individuals: - The President of the Society - The Director of the Congress - The First Vice-President - The Secretary General - The Second Vice-President - The Treasurer - 2.
+The General Assembly may appoint up to three Regional Representatives, from separate regions, to assist Council to coordinate activities in regions not already represented on the Council.
+The Regional Representatives shall be invited to attend Council Meetings as appropriate. - 3.
+The Council shall conduct the affairs of the Society in the interval between meetings of the General Assembly in accordance with the Statutes and Bylaws and with the decisions and directives of the General Assembly and of Congress. - 4.
+The Council shall be answerable to the General Assembly for management of Society affairs and shall guide the conduct of the General Assembly. - 5.
+The Council shall assist the President to coordinate and guide the activities of the Technical Commissions. - 6.
+Between meetings of the General Assembly the Council may consult Members by correspondence or otherwise. - 7.
 The responsibilities of the members of Council are defined in the Bylaws.